Lola the cat survives migrant crossing to Italy

 "We don't know if Lola has any diseases which could be contagious but in the end we saved her and found a solution."

-The storey provided a rare bright moment in the unrelentingly grim Mediterranean migrant crisis, in which thousands, including many young children, have lost their lives trying to cross from North Africa into Europe.
+The story provided a rare bright moment in the unrelentingly grim Mediterranean migrant crisis, in which thousands, including many young children, have lost their lives trying to cross from North Africa into Europe.

 The paper quoted officials as saying Lola had been Sama's only comfort during the arduous journey and they promised to bring them together again once the quarantine period was over.